 6) Dark green mountains.
 Purple mountains’ flight was delayed.

 7) Niagara Falls (the Michigan USA part, not the Ontario, Canada part).
-Niagara Falls, Ontario Michigan.
-Marineland is the place to go.
-An enchanted land with a magic man.
-Everyone loves Marineland.
+Niagara Falls,

 8) The Iwo Jima Memorial Statue in Washington, DC.
 Every time I see that statue, it inspires me to get a picture of myself in front of that statue.